The Evidence Surrounding Jesus of Nazareth: How to Determine the Authenticity of Gospel Texts, Part II

 Not All Logic is Created Equal

-Any Bible historian worth his salt will encourage seekers to question their current knowledge about the Bible and to determine whether one's understanding includes basic standards for critical thinking along with the study needed to understand the importance of context and criteria for historical authenticity.
+Any Bible historian worth his salt will encourage seekers to question their current knowledge about the Bible and to determine whether one's understanding includes basic standards for critical thinking along with the study needed to appreciate the importance of context and criteria for historical authenticity.

 The Problem With Overly-Rigid Criteria